The big boys are entering the craft beer game – and doing a better job

 They have been taught to act this way.
 As craft beers merely market themselves as unique, pure and as a craft beer, the drinkers rarely have a reason to be loyal to one brand.
 There’s rarely a reason to be loyal to one craft beer brand over another.

 But the megabrews are better at creating preference than craft brewers, who are often too collegial with each other for their own good.
-While the craft beer industry gets into a huff about Blue Moon, maybe the craft beers themselves should take a hard look at why Blue Moon is taking their market share.
+While the craft industry gets into a huff about Blue Moon, maybe the craft brands should take a hard look at why Blue Moon is taking their market share.